10-3-pursuit/project-front-end-portfolio/readme.md

 - In your event listeners you must use the `event.target` value to capture the data from the form.

 - You must use media queries to create responsive design.
-Please have at least 1 breakpoing i.e. 1 media query
+Please have at least 1 breakpoint i.e. 1 media query

 - You must give your variables meaningful, readable names